CECILIA: Gas-Phase Physical Conditions and Multi-Element Chemistry at Cosmic Noon: The CECILIA Survey

 While the Balmer decrement is unavailable in NIRSpec for most CECILIA targets, we can use the significant Paschen line detections in the deep G235M data along with H$\alpha$ to measure $E(B-V)$.
 This is discussed further in Appendix \ref{app:ebv}, although we note that these calculations rely on the shape of the \citet{reddy2020} attenuation curve in an area where it is not well calibrated.
-As such, when reporting $E(B-V)$ for the CECILIA galaxies we prioritize $E(B-V)$ measured from the NIRSpec Balmer decrement, followed by the MOSFIRE Balmer decrement, and finally an average $E(B-V)$ from the available Paschen lines in the G235M or G395M data.
+As such, when reporting $E(B-V)$ for the CECILIA galaxies we prioritize $E(B-V)$ measured from the NIRSpec Balmer decrement, followed by the MOSFIRE Balmer decrement, and finally an average $E(B-V)$ from the available Paschen lines in the G235M or G395M data relative to H$\alpha$.
+For six galaxies with $E(B-V)$ measurements from the Balmer decrement and multiple Paschen lines, we find that $E(B-V)$ from the Balmer lines is, on average, larger by 0.09 mag.
+This is opposite to the average $E(B-V)$ trends measured in galaxies at \emph{z}$>$1.5 by \citet{reddy2025}, and we note that a lack of high-order Balmer lines that could better constrain $E(B-V)$ in the rest-optical may contribute to this offset in the CECILIA galaxies.
 For galaxies RK120 and BX523, we use $E(B-V)$ from the Paschen lines owing to uncertain MOSFIRE slit-loss corrections.
-The adopted $E(B-V)$ in each galaxy is reported in Table \ref{t:abun}.
-Emission line ratios most sensitive to $E(B-V)$ include the auroral-to-nebular line ratios of \oii\ and \siii\ in addition to \oii$\lambda\lambda$3727,29/H$\beta$ required to measure O$^+$/H$^+$.
-Systematic uncertainties in the attenuation curve for high-\emph{z} galaxies could significantly bias the physical conditions and chemical abundances reported in the CECILIA galaxies.
-Therefore, we adopt an approach that uses neighboring \ion{H}{1} lines for reddening-insensitive \te\ and abundance calculations, which is discussed in \S\ref{sec:tecalcs}.